Tuplanolla/adom-tas/README.md

 Take note that you need all kinds of permissions to be able to use library preloading and other wack stuff.

+The whole thing comes with a resource file `ADOM.DBG`.
+If you put it in your working directory you can enable ADoM's debug mode.
+I have no idea what it does, but since I'm lazy I hope someone can figure it out and tell me.

 File Format
 -----------